 Currently, you will primarily use Adobe Creative Suite and other related programs and with access to various facilities including computer areas, including outside normal teaching hours.
 As more powerful and versatile cameras and film-making equipment become available our equipment is updated on a regular basis.

-At Level 4 you typically have around 13 hours contact time per week, typically consisting of:
+In year two you typically have around 13 hours contact time per week, typically consisting of:

 Units are delivered through a variety of methods of teaching and learning.
 These will include: